Dessine-Moi-un-Alpaga/website/README.md

 $ gcloud auth application-default login
 ```

-Your are now all set to run the project locally:
+You are now all set to run the project locally:

 ```shell
 $ make run